 North of Granada

-You can reach the parking by Ronda Sur ring (N-323, A44), the highway at the southern tip of Granada that borders the city.
+You can reach the parking by Ronda Sur (N-323, A44), Granada's bypass road.

 Alhambra TicketsInformation about where and how to get a ticket to the Alhambra in Alhambra tickets.